-The Mollweide projection is a type of map projection that represents the world in an elliptical shape.
-It is an equal-area projection, meaning that areas on the map are proportional to their corresponding areas on the globe.
+The Mollweide projection is an equal-area projection that represents the world in an elliptical shape.
+This means that areas on the map are proportional to their corresponding areas on the globe.
 This makes it particularly useful for displaying global data, such as population density, climate zones, or land use, where the preservation of area is essential.

 Key Features